One of the worst predicaments you can find yourself in as a website owner is to be on the wrong side of the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use this plugin on all of your sites (even sites that you decide to sell or flip).
+You can have legal pages installed and set up on your site in less than one minute and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your websites.

-If hiring lawyers to create your legal documentation is out of your budget, consider implementing at least some basic form of legal protection on your website until you can afford professional assistance from a lawyer.
+If hiring a lawyer to create your legal pages is out of your budget, consider implementing at least some basic form of legal protection on your website until you can afford a solicitor.

-Download the Legal Pages Generator tool below (it’s FREE!), or consider using one of the better solutions we discuss in this article, such as using ready-made legal templates, or plugins - see section below.
+Download the FREE Legal Pages Generator tool below, or consider choosing one of the better solutions we discuss in this article, such as using attorney-drafted legal forms, or plugins - see section below.

-Legal Pages Generator Software allows you to quickly generate essential legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator Software allows you to quickly generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

-As we’ve previously pointed out, if you engage in any form of commercial activity online, you need to ensure that your site stays compliant with all government legal requirements and the terms of service (TOS) and guidelines required by third-party products and services that you may be promoting or using online.
-Your website or blog must comply with various laws and regulatory guidelines, some of which you may not be aware of.
+As stated earlier, if you make money online (or plan to), it’s important that your website is compliant with legal requirements of government agencies that regulate online business practices and the guidelines and terms of service (TOS) of third-party sites that you may decide to promote or offer online.
+Your internet presence must comply with numerous laws and regulatory guidelines, many of which you may not be aware of.

-Legal Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice on our website.
-You are strongly advised to do your own due diligence and consult a legal expert about the best way of ensuring that your website fully complies with all legal requirements concerning your specific business.
+Disclaimer: Once again, we are not lawyers and we cannot provide legal advice.
+You must do your own due diligence and consult a legal expert about the best way of ensuring that your website fully complies with all legal requirements concerning your specific business.

-Below is a useful list of additional sites we recommend you visit to help you better understand what your site may require to remain compliant and meet its legal obligations:
+Below is a useful list of sites we suggest you visit to better understand what may be required of your site to stay compliant and meet legal requirements and guidelines:

 - Federal Trade Commission Latest List Of Rules & Regulations